malloc0x3cc/project1999-linux/README.md

 ## Install EverQuest
 Get a copy of EverQuest Titanium and install it.
 Copying the folder of an already installed EQ Titanium to your machine would also work.
 The default game directory is `~/.wine/drive_c/Program Files (x86)/Sony/EverQuest`.
-If you want to install your game somewhere else make sure to edit the `GAMEPATH` variable in `patch_files.sh`.
+If you want to install your game somewhere else make sure to edit the `GAMEPATH` variable in `patch_files.sh` before using it.

 ## Clone the repository
 ```sh